How to Submit a Patent: Everything You Need to Know

 - Design Patent: Design patents are inventions without a current practical application.
 Often used in the automotive industry, this patent protects the look or aesthetic of a particular idea.
 These patents last 14 years from the filing date.

 - Plant Patent: Plant patents are specifically designed to protect inventors who create a plant strain or hybrid that's developed through complex scientific engineering.
 These are most often applied to the agricultural industry.
 However, some of these apply to both plant and utility patents.
 Examples of plant or utility patents include a chemical- or disease-resistant plant, as well as plants that grow better in a certain location or climate.
 Plant patents exist for 20 years after the filing date.

 Submitting the Patent Application

 There are two ways to submit a patent application.
 Design and utility patents are eligible for electronic submission.
 The USPTO website makes this quick and easy while ensuring a safe, secure, and successful submission.

 For plant patent applications and those that don't have the means to file online, a mail application is suitable.
 The forms for these types of applications are available online.
 They include the Information Disclosure Statement and a Patent Application Declaration.
 For guidance on how to complete either application, call the USPTO offices at 1-800-786-9199 and choose option 2.

 Remember that each application comes with filing fees.
 An individual filing on his or her own would pay $730 for filing, while a micro-entity pays a minimum of $400.
 However, this pales in comparison to a patent lawyer, who may charge between $5,000 and $7,000 for his or her services — but this is usually money well spent to ensure a high-quality, thorough patent application.

 If you need help with submitting a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.